midhunanila/SPACEBALL_DENSITY/README.md

 ## Overview

-**SPACEBALL v.
-3.0** is a computational tool for **density calculation of protein nanodroplets**.
+**SPACEBALL** is a computational tool for **density calculation of protein nanodroplets**.
 It analyzes PDB structures and computes the nanodroplet volume.
 The previous version of [SPACEBALL v.
 2.0](http://info.ifpan.edu.pl/~chwastyk/spaceball/) was primarily designed for cavity detection.
 In this release, we introduce a new method to determine the **optimal probe radius**, enabling more accurate density estimation of protein nanodroplets.

 ## Repository structure